daormar/debasher/doc/design_doc_webui.md

   and never with another fanout family.

 Nothing forbids a cycle.
-Every cycle has at least one edge whose target sits at or above its source on the canvas, and the canvas routes such an edge around the processes instead of through them.
+Every cycle has at least one edge whose target sits at or above its source on the canvas, a self-loop included, and the canvas routes such an edge around the processes instead of through them.
 For two processes that answer each other through FIFOs, it instead moves the handles of the answering pair to the other side, so that the edge stays short.

 ## Options handler modes